 I hope this helps, please let me know if I can be of anymore assistance!

-lardasstofabulass asked: Hey!
+lardasstofabulass said: Hey!
 I love your blog!
 I just have a few questions; I've been playing with bleach too much and my ends have started snapping (1-3cm at the very ends) so I've booked in for a big chop on the 24th, will this be soon enough or will the damage travel up the hair shaft?
 Should I trim my ends before my appt?
 Also, I'd love some advice on what would suit me, I really want a short do with a side cut but I'm worried my face is too fat :(

 I know I’m super late on getting back to you and I apologize, first and foremost.
 Second, thank you!
 Third, waiting a few more days isn’t going to hurt anything Fourth, never trim your hair if you don’t know what the heck you’re doing.